-... will be suitable for most environments.
-Note that this feature applies only to the duration of an idle state during a connection.
-Each command execution resets this timer to zero, so a series of commands with only short idle periods between commands could keep the connection open indefinitely.
+... is suitable for most environments.
+This feature applies only to the duration of an idle state during a connection.
+Each command run resets the timer to zero so a series of commands with only short idle periods between commands could keep the connection open indefinitely.

-IdleConnectionTimeoutSeconds=0 would tell Migrator for Notes to Exchange not to wait (wait 0 seconds) for a second command after a first, so every PowerShell connection would close immediately after only one command.
+IdleConnectionTimeoutSeconds=0 would tell MNE not to wait (wait 0 seconds) for a second command after a first so every PowerShell connection would close immediately after only one command.